“Incredible work, team…”

 “No news is good news, eh?” said the robot to himself, and he sipped a strawful of oil.

 “Hello, madam.
-Water vein break. ...No, it’s not ‘nothing,’ you told me to report any—yes, I’m sending somebody.
+Water line break. ...No, it’s not ‘nothing,’ you told me to report any—yes, I’m sending somebody.
 Check on Frank?”
 He rolled his beady robo-eyes.
 “Okay.
 Better safe than sorry.
 Bye.”
 So he sent grunt-rank guards every which way…or, two which ways; one party to the water, the other to rough up Adam for roughing up’s own sake.

 Support "Invisible Werewolf Dracula meets Vampire Mummy Frankenstein"